duleorlovic/blog/_posts/2018-02-12-mikrotik-routers-winbox.md

 HTTPS can not be redirected since it starts in the browser and it creates a socket destionation_ip:443/TCP and mikrotik intercepts that and can not provide valid certificate for this url, so hotspot can't redirect https to login page.
-Mikrotik can use certificate and redirect all https requests that are not on HSTS list.
+For non HSTS site Mikrotik can use self signed certificate for that domain and redirect https requests.

 https://mikrotik.com/documentation/manual_2.6/IP/Hotspot.html
 You can have two address pools (one for authenticated and one for non auth users) and ARP feature could be set to `reply-only` to prevent network access using static IP addresses.

 # Connect to Mikrotik